PriyadarshiniSelvaraju/RestAssuredDemo/README.md

 Prerequisites to run the test:

-1. Make sure java, Maven and TestNG is configured
+Make sure java, Maven and TestNG is configured in the System.

 STEPS TO RUN: